jordhor/grecaptcha/README.md

 ?>
 ```

-We need a callback module to include at bottom of our web page:
+We need a callback module to include at bottom of our web page.

-`callback.php`
+`recaptcha/callback.php`
 ```php
 <? include 'recaptcha/keys.php'; ?>